 Example Flow: Multi-well Lithofacies

-The assembled flow is shown below:
+The assembled Flow is shown below:

-In the FaciesFit block you will select the curves you want to use in the K-means lithofacies model and the number of clusters to make.
+In the FaciesFit tool you will select the curves you want to use in the K-means lithofacies model and the number of clusters to make.
 Note, you are limited to using the curves that were selected in the CpiLogCalc config equations section.

 Once this is done, open your CPI file, navigate to the Lithofacies module, open your key well, and select “File Model” as the Model source.
 Then, under Model, select the points dataset generated in the previous step (shown below).